brainhubeu/react-carousel/README.md

 - `BrainhubeuReactCarouselWrapper`

 ## Usage
-By default the component does not need anything except children to render simple carousel.
+By default, the component does not need anything except children to render a simple carousel.
-Remember that styles does not have to be imported everytime you use carousel, you can do it once in an entry point of your bundle.
+Remember that styles do not have to be imported every time you use carousel, you can do it once in an entry point of your bundle.
 ```javascript
 import React, { Component } from 'react';
 import Carousel from '@brainhubeu/react-carousel';